Where We Have Been - Memphis

 Rolling out the Ducks Red Carpet

-While Elvis was a little before our time you really can’t visit Memphis without visiting Graceland.
-The mansion isn’t as big as you expect but the mansion and the rest of Graceland across the road was very interesting and well worth visiting.
-Of course we showed our respects at Elvis’s grave.
+Elvis was a little before our time, but you really can’t visit Memphis without making the pilgrimage to Graceland.
+The mansion itself isn’t as big as you might expect, but the tour—along with everything across the road—was genuinely interesting and well worth it.
+And of course, we paid our respects at Elvis’s grave.

 D @ Graceland